Floyd Mayweather Jr.: Mayweather vs. Berto

-Return and third retirement
+Second comeback and third retirement

 Mayweather vs. McGregor

 The idea of a Mayweather comeback floated around April 2016, as rumors of Mayweather Promotions filing for trademarks of "TBE 50" and "TMT 50" hinted that Mayweather might have been targeting that 50th win.
 This was confirmed by posts from the U.S. Patent and Trademark website.

 Around May 2016, another rumor started that a crossover fight between Mayweather and MMA star Conor McGregor was in the works.
 On May 7, 2016, Mayweather confirmed that he was the one who started the rumors regarding the potential clash.
 Mayweather followed it through with an Instagram post of an unofficial teaser poster showcasing both fighters.
 Dana White dismissed all the rumors and stated that Mayweather had yet to contact him in case he wanted the fight to push through, since McGregor was in contract with the UFC.
 On January 13, 2017, White continued his stance against a Mayweather-McGregor boxing matchup and insisted that, because of McGregor's contract, it would never happen and even went as far as offering Mayweather to box McGregor in the UFC for $25 million.

 On March 7, 2017, Mayweather urged McGregor to sign the contract, hinting that a fight was really in the works.
 On March 10, 2017, Mayweather stated that only a fight with McGregor would make him come out of retirement.
 On March 16, 2017, Dana White backpedaled on his stance against Mayweather fighting McGregor and said that he would not deprive McGregor of making a massive payday.
 On May 18, 2017, McGregor reportedly agreed to all of Mayweather's updated terms and signed the contract.

 On June 14, 2017, after months of negotiations, both fighters announced via their Twitter accounts that they would fight on August 26, 2017, at the T-Mobile Arena in Las Vegas, Nevada.
 On August 24, 2017, it was announced that Mayweather and McGregor would be facing off for the WBC Money Belt, specifically made for the fight.
 According to the Nevada State Athletic Commission, Mayweather would earn a guaranteed purse of $100 million and McGregor was guaranteed $30 million.